Crafts That Double as Lesson Reminders

 Make simple window clings using contact paper and tissue paper or foam shapes.
 Kids can stick them on car windows.

-Made ones that said "God is good" after lesson about thanksgiving.
+Made ones that said "God is good" after a lesson about thanksgiving.
 Kids were excited to show off their car decorations and tell people what they learned.

 Doorknob Hangers